People / Graduate Students

 Bio & Research Interests

-My interdisciplinary research project interrogates the ways Native Americans and Mexican immigrants are relationally racialized and gendered through discourse and practice in the O’odham communities of Arizona.
+My interdisciplinary research uses historiography and ethnography to interrogate the ways Native Americans and Mexican immigrants are relationally racialized and gendered through discourse and practice in and around the O’odham communities of Arizona.
 In particular I examine these processes and histories through the lens of illegal and legal practices – including, criminality, arrest, and law-making—to ask how distinctions of race, gender, nationality, and ethnicity are made, unmade, and confused throughout the history of the U.S. Southwest and in the present.
 My dissertation is tentatively titled, The Limits of the Nation: Race and Indigeneity in the Southwest.